 - Care needs that require a higher acuity of care and services

-If your loved one has developed any of the aforementioned conditions, what is your next step?
+What is your next step if your loved one has developed any of the aforementioned conditions?

-There are many options to consider if your loved one has outgrown the services provided by an assisted living facility.
+Consider many options if your loved one has outgrown the services provided by an assisted living facility.
 Here are some of the highly specialized care options to consider when your senior adult has outgrown assisted living:

 Assisted Living vs. Memory Care

 If your loved one suffers from Alzheimer’s or any other kind of dementia, he or she may not be able to live in an assisted living facility anymore – unless they provide specialized memory care services to such residents.

 People with dementia become disoriented to time and place.
 They may confuse day for night and wander out without any reason to do so.
 Assisted living facilities are not enough for such an adult unless the facility provides specialized memory care services to its residents.